Preparing For Your Internship

 During the first week of your internship, have a conversation with your supervisor about the following:

 Schedule a weekly one-on-one meeting with your supervisor.
-Right from the start, establish a weekly meeting for you to have one-on-one time with your supervisor to discuss project plans, address questions, and receive regular feedback.
+Establish a weekly meeting so you can discuss project plans, address questions, and receive regular feedback.

-Determine communication preferences of your supervisor.
-If you have a question about a project, what is your supervisor’s preferred method of communication (Email?
-Stop-by their office?
+Determine the communication preferences of your supervisor and the office.
+If you have a question, what is your supervisor’s preferred method of communication (Messaging?
+Email?
+Stop by their office?
 Another method?).
-If your supervisor is unavailable, who should you reach out to if you have immediate questions about a project?
+If your supervisor is unavailable, who should you contact if you have immediate questions t?
+If your internship has virtual components, what technology will be used for meetings

 Learn the organization’s goals.
 What are the top goals and priorities of your department/organization?
 What will be your role in helping to achieve those goals?